ddeereAMCHS/1101-Class-Car/README.md

   - an isGasGuzzler method that returns true if the miles per gallon is less than 15.0
   - an isSpacious method that returns true if the number of seats is greater than 5
   - a honk method that prints "HONK" to the screen
-  - a canTravelDistance that takes a double as a paramter which is the distance to be traveled and returns true if the Car can travel that distance with a full tank
+  - a canTravelDistance that takes a double as a paramter which is the distance to be traveled and returns true if the Car can travel that distance with a full tank of gas
 - - - -
 * Create a program called `CarTester.java`
 * Prompt the user for a filename